Garage door: Rolling

-Concerning thermal insulation, the roller door has a typical insulation R-value of 4.9 to 5.2.
-A sheet steel garage door has a typical insulation R-value of 0.5 to 2.7.
+Sheet doors are a variation of rolling doors where the upward acting portion of the door is made from a single sheet, or several joined sheets, of corrugated sheet steel or fiberglass.

+Sheet doors cannot be effectively insulated; they have a typical insulation R-value of 4.9 to 5.2.
+By comparison, a sheet steel garage door has a typical insulation R-value of 0.5 to 2.7.
 An application that needs more thermal insulation typically uses a foam-filled sectional garage door, which provides typical insulation R-values of 6.1 to 6.4.